shoeffner/mthesis/src/gaze_library.md

 sizes are usually provided in inches across the diagonal, the screen width and height have to be measured manually.
 Additionally to the screen width and height, the camera position has to be measured.
-At the time of writing, Gaze only supports cameras which are built into the laptop screen or in the same plane as the screen, and only cameras directed orthogonally away from the screen towards the subject.
+At the time of writing, \Gaze{} only supports cameras which are built into the laptop screen or in the same plane as the screen, and only cameras directed orthogonally away from the screen towards the subject.
 Thus, the camera position has to be provided using two values, the horizontal offset $x$ from